 When Insurance Companies Refuse To Pay Medical Claims

 An all too familiar scenario is an insurance company that fails to pay a legitimate medical claim for a customer.
-Americans pay a large amount of money each month to be able to afford the medical care they need.
-Out of control medical costs are driving insurance companies to have an outright denial policy for every claim unless the customer fights tooth and nail.
+Americans pay a lot each month to afford the medical care they need.
+Out-of-control medical costs drive insurance companies to have an outright denial policy for every claim unless the customer fights tooth and nail.
 Most people have experienced this outrageous behavior by insurance companies at least once in their lifetime.
 When an insurance company fails to pay your claim, it is not the end of the road.
-You have options to appeal the decision and it is crucial that you understand your rights so you can fight to have the coverage you deserve.
+You have options to appeal the decision, and you must understand your rights so you can fight for the coverage you deserve.

 What do I do if my insurance company fails to pay my claim?

 Especially for larger claims, many insurance companies will have a “deny first” policy.
-This entails sending a letter to the customer that informs them that their claim has been deemed “not medically necessary” for purposes of coverage under their plan.
+This entails sending a letter to the customer informing them that their claim has been deemed “not medically necessary” for coverage under their plan.
 This happens despite their doctor’s orders.
-They will direct the customer to file an appeal, which includes gathering a significant amount of paperwork and writing a detailed declaration including the details of the claim.
+They will direct the customer to file an appeal, which includes gathering a significant amount of paperwork and writing a detailed declaration, including the details of the claim.
 There is typically a term of 60-90 days in which the appeal is reviewed and a decision is given.

 First Appeal Denial

-After a first appeal has been denied, the insurance company hopes that you will give up and pay the claim yourself.
+After the first appeal is denied, the insurance company hopes you will give up and pay the claim yourself.
 Sadly, many people lack the resources, time, or knowledge to continue the fight.
 After a denial, you should seek the assistance of an experienced medical claim attorney.
-Hiring an attorney who understands the insurance system and how to effectively argue your case makes all the difference.
+Hiring an attorney who understands the insurance system and how to argue your case makes all the difference effectively.

 Second Appeal Denial

-Second appeals may still be denied even with a legitimate claim.
-Under the Affordable Care Act, insurers are required to have an external review process.
-The review panel is chosen by the parties and must be part of an independent review organization with adequate training in medical procedures.
+Second, appeals may still be denied even with a legitimate claim.
+Under the Affordable Care Act, insurers must have an external review process.
+The parties choose the review panel, which must be part of an independent review organization with adequate training in medical procedures.
 Generally, the insurance company will be forced to pay legitimate claims at this point.
-This process is extremely time consuming and expensive, and the insurance companies are betting on the majority of customers to not follow through with the complex process.
+This process is extremely time-consuming and expensive, and the insurance companies are betting on most customers not to follow through with the complex process.

-What are the medical insurance companies required to tell me about my denial?
+What medical insurance companies are required to tell me about my denial?

-When you pay for an medical insurance plan, you have the right to certain information about your claim and coverage.
+When you pay for a medical insurance plan, you have the right to certain information about your claim and coverage.
 The Affordable Care Act aimed to help bring more transparency between customers and insurance companies.
-It is important when you have a large claim that you clearly understand your rights to certain information.
+When you have a large claim, it is important that you clearly understand your rights to certain information.
 Insurers are required to tell you:

 • Why a claim for coverage has been denied